-The Latest: L.A., S.F. under citywide curfews overnight
+The Latest: Protesters assemble at Phoenix police HQ

 The Latest on the death in Minneapolis of George Floyd, a handcuffed black man who pleaded for air as a white police officer pressed a knee on his neck:

-San Francisco Mayor London Breed has declared a citywide curfew as violent protests rage throughout the city in the aftermath of George Floyd’s death.
+San Francisco Mayor London Breed has declared a citywide curfew for Sunday night as violent protests rage throughout the city in the aftermath of George Floyd’s death.

-Breed says the curfew will last from 8 p.m. to 5 a.m.
+Breed says the curfew will last from 8 p.m. on Sunday to 5 a.m. on Monday.

 The mayor says she has asked Gov. Gavin Newsom to put the California National Guard on standby.